22cryys56p-beep/Command_Center/Working_Notes/Purpose_Description_Ownership_Open_Question.md

 Purpose/Description ownership is a different category of decision. `ProjectRecord` is explicitly "closed after ACP-001, ACP-002, ACP-003" — the same status that required ACP-009 to retire `completed` and reshape the status enum.
 Extending or restructuring the metadata layer to accommodate Purpose/Description is therefore very likely its own small ACP, decided on its own terms, not folded into whatever Dashboard implementation contract eventually resolves `R797`/`R798`.
 The two should not be conflated merely because both currently block the same downstream Dashboard work.

-## What is NOT permitted until this is resolved
+## What was NOT permitted before ACP-014 (historical — superseded)

+This section reflected the state before resolution and is preserved for history.
+It no longer governs.

-- Do not add `purpose`/`description` fields to `ProjectRecord`.
+- ~~Do not add `purpose`/`description` fields to `ProjectRecord`.~~ — **Now permitted and decided: they are added, per ACP-014.**
-- Do not assign them to Workspace document-body content by inference.
+- Do not assign them to Workspace document-body content — still correct; ACP-014 confirms this path was foreclosed, not merely deferred.
-- Do not create a second persistence or read path for them.
+- Do not create a second persistence or read path for them — still correct; ACP-014 rejected the adjacent-structure alternative for this same reason.
-- Do not silently resolve this in the course of implementing Dashboard or Workspace — surface it explicitly instead.
+- Do not silently resolve this in the course of implementing Dashboard or Workspace — satisfied; it was resolved explicitly, through the ACP process, not silently during implementation.

-## When this becomes live

-This becomes a real design question the moment Project Dashboard or Project Workspace implementation actually reaches the requirement to display Purpose and/or Description.
-At that point it likely needs a small ACP — not a redesign, just an explicit decision on where these two fields live and how they're read — resolved through the normal architecture-change process, not inferred by whoever happens to be implementing Dashboard at the time.
+## Implementation status

+Not yet implemented.
+ACP-014 §5 specifies the next steps: extend `ProjectRecord` and `validateProjectRecord()`, update WP14's provider mapping and tests, verify against a fresh clone before anything is proposed for commit.